phurwicz/hover/docs/pages/tutorial/t4-annotator-dataset-interaction.md

 ## **The Plot and The Dataset**

-When we apply labels through the annotator plot, it's acutally the `SupervisableDataset` behind the plot that gets immediately updated.
+When we apply labels through the annotator plot, it's acutally the `dataset` behind the plot that gets immediately updated.
 The plot itself is not in direct sync with the dataset, which is a design choice for performance.
 Instead, we will use a trigger called `PUSH` for updating the data entries to the plot.

 ### **PUSH: synchronize from dataset to plots**

-Below is the interface from the quickstart, where you can find a green "Push" button:
+Below is the full interface of the `dataset`, where you can find a green "Push" button:

-{!docs/snippets/markdown/jupyterlab-js-issue.md!}

 <pre data-executable>
-{!docs/snippets/py/t0-3-simple-annotator.txt!}
+{!docs/snippets/py/t4-4-dataset-view.txt!}
 </pre>

+In a built-in `recipe`, the "Push" button will update the latest data to every `explorer` linked to the `dataset`.

 {!docs/snippets/html/stylesheet.html!}